bath-bcss/Technical-Labs/_notes2021/01CommandLine.md

 ## Environment variables

-A command line environment needs information for context.
-For example which user is logged in, the working directory, what terminal emulator is being used, what shell is being used and much more.
-When commands run they need access to that information, as it would be tiresome to pass them in programs have access to **environmnt variables**.
+A command line environment needs contextual information - which user is logged in, the current working directory, what terminal emulator is being used, what shell is being used and much more.
+When commands run they need access to that information, as it would be tiresome to always pass them in.
+As such, programs have access to **environment variables**.

 The `env` command prints all the current environment variables.